 Serving Suggestions & Storage

-- We love this dip with ginger snaps, but it’s also delicious with apple or pear slices.
-If you can’t find ginger snaps, vanilla wafers, or graham crackers are great, too.
+- We love this pumpkin dip with ginger snaps, but it’s also delicious with apple or pear slices.
+If you can’t find ginger snaps, vanilla wafers, or graham crackers are great alternatives.

-- Try serving this creamy pumpkin dip recipe with pumpkin bread for something even more decadent.
+- Try serving this creamy pumpkin dip recipe with pumpkin bread for an even more decadent treat.
 Pumpkin on pumpkin!

 - For individual servings, layer it in small glasses with crushed ginger snaps or toasted pecans, and top with a little whipped cream.